ReneJunior/final-project/README.md

 # Application of Newton's methods for solving load flow problems
 ## Introduction
   This repository was created to facilitate the reproducibility of the article with the same name.
 You can find the source code, with instructions for its use, versions of the article, and all the structures used until the time of publication.
-Along with the license taken by the authors.
+Along with the license taken by the author.
 The files are organized as follow:
 * `/Data` - System files used;
 * `/deliver` - The executable paper and experiment's codes;